tulpy/AzureFoundations/test/docs/02-azureFoundations-design.md

 | DoC-Dev-LZ             | Australia East (SYD)                             |
 | DoC-Test-LZ            | Australia East (SYD)                             |

-Communities has decided to use Azure Resource Tags for billing and showback/chargeback purposes, instead of blending a cost management structure within the Management Group and Subscription hierarchy.
+Communities has decided to use Azure Resource Tags for billing and show back/charge back purposes, instead of blending a cost management structure within the Management Group and Subscription hierarchy.
 This will provide horizontal capabilities to query cost across multiple subscriptions.
 Tags required for billing (Owner, Environment, CreatedDate) will be enforced by policy at the various scopes

 #### Management Groups